kishansairam9/ShardedKVStore/README.md

 ### Setup

 - Install go lang from official site, setup env variables as required for using modules
-- Run `go mod tidy` inside main directory to fetch all required packages
-- Build binary using `go build node_grpc_server.go` and move binary to `$HOME/.local/bin/`
+- Run `install_go_backend.sh` to build binary and symlink it to ~/.local/bin which kvstore programs will refer to
 - Install pipenv on your system, and use it to install dependencies from provided Pipfile and then run pipenv shell from repo root to activate virtual env
-    - If pipenv complains about specific version 3.9, ignore it and force python version using `-python` flag, any version >=3.7 should work hopefully
+    - If pipenv complains about specific version 3.9, ignore it and force python version using `-python` flag, any version >=3.7 should work

 ### How to Run

 - Two stages
     1. Running handler - `distributed_machine.py`
         - Run `python3 distributed_machine.py` to run handler with default port at 7940
+        - NOTE: `install_go_backend.sh` must be done on all machines where `distributed.py` is run
     2. Running store service - `kvstore_grpc_server.py`
         - Run `python3 kvstore_grpc_server.py <LOG_DIR_LOCATION>` to run GRPC Server for KVStore using default parameters
 - All logs are written to `<DIR OF distributed_machine.py RUN>/<LOG_DIR_LOCAATION passed to store>`